zoopdoop/dotlit/README.md

 The previous simple example shows the three of the file operations that dotlit adds.
 Here are all operations:

-    $ text.txt
+    $ test.txt
-    This creates a new file called text.txt since there is no operator after the filename.
+    This creates a new file called test.txt since there is no operator after the filename.

     $ test.txt (+)
     This line gets appended to test.txt at line 2.
 The plain "+" means insert at the end of the file.